breatheco-de/content/src/content/lesson/making-react-components.md

    }
 }

-// from anywhere else in the class, we can reset the value of a state variable by passing an UPDATED object into the setState() method const newState = {
+// From anywhere else in the class, we can reset the value of a state variable by passing an UPDATED object into the setState() method const newState = {
     counter: 2
 };
 this.setState(newState);

-// you can do the same operation inline as well this.setState({
+// You can do the same operation inline as well this.setState({
    counter: 2
 });
-// notice how above we have passed the entire new version of the state with the {} and the updated counter value within
+// Notice how above we have passed the entire new version of the state with the {} and the updated counter value within
-// notice this new version will completely replace the old version of the state, erasing any other data that may have been in it
+// Notice this new version will completely replace the old version of the state, erasing any other data that may have been in it
 ```

-State updates happen in an asynchronous manner and directly mutating the state creates an opportunity for values to be incorrectly updated and cause data inconsistencies in your web application.
+State updates happen in an asynchronous manner, and directly mutating the state creates an opportunity for values to be incorrectly updated and cause data inconsistencies in your web application.

 ### The Component Constructor